surifirstpin/biplus_documentation/version.3/SQL Runner.md

 ## Create SQL Query in Analysis

-You can make use of **Analysis Section** to create a query and select the text from SQL area and copy it Runner get SQL command.
+You can make use of **Analysis Section** to create a query and select the text from SQL area in Analysis and copy it SQL Runner.

+Once the Text is added to SQL area in SQL Runner than run it